 The key to their success?
 They did things differently.

-It would have been easy for Roc Nation to simply throw money behind ads, or book larger tours and charge more for VIP meet and greets, and in the short term, they would have made more money.
-But they knew that was shortsighted.
-What they wanted was to earn fans for life.
-They knew that was the key to their success.
+It would have been easy for Roc Nation to simply throw money behind ads, or book larger tours and charge more for VIP meet and greets.
+In the short term, they would have made more money.
+But they weren’t looking for a cash grab.
+What they wanted was to create fans for life.

 From $1 to $60 Million

-Since all ticket sales went to The Dreamville Foundation, they actually lost money on the tours.
-But, after the last Dreamville tour in 2015, they began to see the increase.
-Since then, his concerts have made close to $60 million dollars.
-His fourth studio album, 4 Your Eyez Only, went platinum within 4 months, with KOD breaking streaming records on Spotify and Apple Music.
+Since all ticket sales went to The Dreamville Foundation, we know they lost money on the tours.
+But, after the last Dollar and a Dream tour in 2015, they began to see a massive increase in revenue.
+Since then, J. Cole’s concerts have made close to $60 million dollars.
+His fourth studio album, 4 Your Eyez Only, went platinum within four months, with KOD breaking streaming records on Spotify and Apple Music.

-All of this for about $50 per fan.
-That’s $50 for a lifetime of fan loyalty, tons of social proof, word of mouth, you name it.
+All of this for about $50 per fan acquisition.
+That’s $50 for a lifetime of fan loyalty, tons of social proof, and a lasting legacy.

 Here’s the breakdown: